 After leaving the hospital:

-- Keep a daily record of your child's condition at home — body temperature, energy level and sleeping patterns, as well as drugs administered and any side effects.
-Share this information with your child's doctor.
+- Keep a daily record of your child's condition at home.
+Make note of your child's body temperature, energy level and sleeping patterns.
+Note any medicines given and any side effects.
+Share this information with your child's healthcare team.

-- Plan a normal diet unless your child's doctor suggests otherwise.
+- Stick to your child's usual diet unless your healthcare team suggests otherwise.
 Prepare favorite foods when possible.
-If your child is undergoing chemotherapy, his or her appetite may decrease.
-Make sure fluid intake increases to counter the reduction in solid food intake, and get the advice of a registered dietitian to be sure your child gets sufficient nutrients and calories.
+Treatment can affect your child's appetite.
+Sometimes eating may be difficult.
+Seek the advice of a registered dietitian to be sure your child gets sufficient nutrients and calories.

 - Be prepared to talk with your other children about the brain tumor.
-Tell them about changes they might see in their sibling, such as hair loss and flagging energy, and listen to their concerns.
+Tell them about changes they might see in their sibling, such as hair loss and tiredness.
+Listen to their concerns.

 Preparing for an appointment

-See your child's doctor if your child has any signs or symptoms that worry you.
-If a brain tumor is suspected, a referral to an experienced specialist in pediatric brain tumors can provide the best outcome.
+See your child's doctor or other healthcare professional if your child has any symptoms that worry you.
+If a brain tumor is suspected, ask for a referral to an experienced specialist in pediatric brain tumors.

 Consider taking a relative or friend along to the appointment to help remember all the information provided.